jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ![*Root User has the # sign as its shell*](images/Chapter-09/root/root.png "Root User Shell")

   In order to change the user you are logged in as, without logging out, you use the ```su``` command.
 Known as *superuser* or sometimes *switch user*.
 By typing ```su root``` on the command line in Fedora Linux, you will be presented with a password prompt to enter the password you created during the install process for the root account.
-Sudo elevates you for a default period of 15 minutes, but it is good habit to type ```sudo``` in front of any command that needs elevated privileges.
+You still need to type ```exit``` to logout from the user you switched too.
+The sudo command on the other hand, only elevates you for a default period of 15 minutes and then returns you to your standard user account.
+It is good habit to type ```sudo``` in front of any command that needs elevated privileges.

 ### sudo

-  AS the great philosopher Spiderman once said, "With great power comes great responsibility."
-Seeing as __root__ had unintentiaonally dangerous uses potentially.
-So a temporary system was devised to blunt the power of the __root__ account as it is necessary to use it sometimes.
-Sudo was created by researchers at SUNY/Buffalo in New York in 1980 to allow users to run specific commands as a different user.
-Sudo was not designed for file editing.
-It was more designed for service management.
+  As a great philosopher once said, *"With great power comes great responsibility."*  Seeing as __root__ had unintentiaonally dangerous uses a temporary system was devised to blunt the power of the __root__ account.
+The __sudo__ command was created by researchers at SUNY/Buffalo in New York in 1980 to allow users to run specific commands as a different user, in this case as root while not remaining or needing to sign in as root.
+The __sudo__ command was not designed for file editing.
+It was originally designed for service management.

   From 1986 to 1991, development of sudo moved to CU-Boulder in Colorado and gained the cu-sudo prefix.
 In 1991, the code was moved to GPL.
 In 1996 Todd C. Miller (one of the early maintainers) took the project under his wing moving a version of sudo to his own servers, to differentiate from cu-sudo.
-By 1999 the code base was moved to the ISC license (Internet Systems Consortium), the same license dhcp and dns servers are under, it is the preferred license of the OpenBSD project and is GPL compatible free license.
+By 1999 the code base was moved to the ISC license ( [Internet Systems Consortium](https://www.isc.org/ "ISC") ), the same license the bind-dns server is under, it is the preferred license of the OpenBSD project and is GPL compatible free license.
 Todd C. Miller is paid by Dell to maintain sudo as part of his day job.
 The sudo project homepage is located at [http://www.sudo.ws](http://www.sudo.ws).
 [A brief history of sudo](http://www.sudo.ws/history.html "Brief history of sudo") [^91].
 The tool is often mispronounced "*su - doh*".
 But actual pronunciation is "*su - do*".
 Either one is acceptable.

 #### Ubuntu

   Ubuntu is a bit different from the other Linux and Unix distros in regards to sudo.
 They firmly believe not to have a root account as a point of differentiation.
 They rely on ```sudo``` hence the cartoon above.
 The first user you create (like in Windows and Mac) is automatically added to the __sudo__ usergroup and has sudo privilege.
 Then any command you need *superuser* privileges you can simply ellevate to that privilege by typing the word ```sudo``` in front on any command.
 Upon successful entry of your own password you will be elevated up to full system authority.
 Some refer to this as *god mode* but I think using that term is a bit presumptuous as you do have absolute power over the system but ```sudo``` doesn't let you create the world in seven days.

-  One example us you can assign the value 000 to a file.
-Who can access that file?
-According to the permissions not even the owner can access it?
-But the ```sudo``` user can.
-You can find out on a system which users have sudo permissions by displaying the /etc/sudoers file: ```cat /etc/sudoers``` (you need sudo privilege).
+  One example is you can assign the value 000 to a file.
+Who can access that file now?
+According to the permissions, not even the owner can access it.
+But the root user can, if you use the ```sudo``` command.
+You can find which users on a system which users have sudo permissions by displaying the /etc/sudoers file: ```cat /etc/sudoers``` (you need sudo privilege).
 Here is a sample screen shot.
 Here is where you define which users can be in the sudo group.
 You may not want to give admin privilege to every user.
 Also under the *user* section below you may want to give a user admin privileges but only to execute certain commands.
 This is where that would be enumerated.

 ![*Ubuntu 15.04 /etc/sudoers*](images/Chapter-09/root/etc-sudoers.png)